intjelic/python-sfml/doc/source/api/graphics.rst

    Decomposed transform defined by a position, a rotation and a scale.

-   This class is provided for convenience, on top of :class:`sfml.graphics.Transform`.
+   This class is provided for convenience, on top of :class:`Transform`.

-   :class:`sfml.graphics.Transform`, as a low-level class, offers a great level of flexibility but it is not always convenient to manage.
+   :class:`Transform`, as a low-level class, offers a great level of flexibility but it is not always convenient to manage.
 Indeed, one can easily combine any kind of operation, such as a translation followed by a rotation followed by a scaling, but once the result